pnnv/notes/cp/Graphs.md

 ```

 Let's look at the edges that were marked in line 5.
 They form a spanning tree of G, rooted at the vertex 1.
 We'll call these edges _span-edges_; all other edges are called _back-edges_.

+**Observation** A span-edge uv is a bridge if and only if there exists no back-edge that connects a descendant of uv with an ancestor of uv.
+In other words, a span-edge uv is a bridge if and only if there is no back-edge that "passes over" uv.